ipld/js-ipld-dag-pb/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/ipld-js-dag-pb.svg)](https://saucelabs.com/u/ipld-js-dag-pb)

 > JavaScript Implementation of the IPLD Format MerkleDAG Node in Protobuf.
+In addition to the IPLD Format methods, this module also provides an API for creating the nodes and manipulating them (adding and removing links, etc).

 ## Table of Contents